UweGerdes/docker-rpi-nodejs-gpio/README.md

 ## Building

+Before you build this image please build my `docker-baseimage-rpi-raspbian` and `docker-rpi-nodejs`, you might want to use the following command more than once and this saves some 20 mins build time.

 ```bash
 $ docker build -t uwegerdes/node-rpi-gpio \
 	--build-arg GPIO_GROUP="$(sed -nr "s/^gpio:x:([0-9]+):.*/\1/p" /etc/group)" \
 	.
 ```

+The `GPIO_GROUP` is needed to give the docker internal user `node` access to `/dev/gpio*`.

 ## Usage

+Set up your gpio connections in `server.js` - be aware that sensor doesn't work with all gpio pins.

-Run the container and start tests or use the web server to control the gpio pins.
+Run the container and start tests or gulp and use the web server to control the gpio pins.

 ```bash
 $ docker run -it --rm \